-A research-based approach to ELL instruction
+1. A research-based approach to ELL instruction

-Within the design of each Nearpod for ELL interactive lesson, ELL students are at the center of teaching and learning.
+Within the design of each Nearpod EL interactive lesson, ELL students are at the center of teaching and learning.
 As the WestEd report demonstrates, interactive lessons created for ELL students should begin with clearly defined learning goals and objectives.
-Nearpod for ELL lessons are guided by these constructs and use learning progressions and success criteria as indicators of comprehension.
+Nearpod EL lessons are guided by these constructs and use learning progressions and success criteria as indicators of comprehension.
 By promoting a continual process of instruction, assessment, and feedback, lessons allow teachers to design their own instruction by immediately identifying gaps between current levels of learning and expected levels of learning.

-Best practice in instruction with ELL students facilitates learning through authentic engagement with interactive content and meaningful peer interactions and collaboration.
-Lessons within the Nearpod for ELL library balance direct instruction with experiential learning and continual practice in speaking and listening.
+A best practice in instruction with ELL students facilitates learning through authentic engagement with interactive content and meaningful peer interactions and collaboration.
+Lessons within the Nearpod EL library balance direct instruction with experiential learning and continual practice in speaking and listening.
 Within a context of subject-matter learning, Nearpod lessons build on background knowledge by incorporating reference images and familiar multimedia, explicit references to key vocabulary, and metacognition and reflection.
-Through gradual release of responsibility, students are empowered to reach for levels of independence with activities following an I Do, We Do, You Do scaffolding of skill building.
+Through the gradual release of responsibility, students are empowered to reach for levels of independence with activities following an I do, we do, you do scaffolding of skill building.

-Following the understanding that desired changes must start with dedicated teacher support, Nearpod for ELL trainings target ELL teachers and their unique instructional needs.
-Demonstrating best practice in use of Nearpod lessons for teaching, teachers participating in the Nearpod PD are able to discover ways to use Nearpod for ELLs for whole group instruction, independent practice, and enhanced learning opportunities.
-With a focus on “amplification” of learning and empowering ELL students in the classroom, Nearpod for ELL advances culturally responsive instruction and brings agency to all students in all classrooms.
+Following the understanding that desired changes must start with dedicated teacher support, Nearpod EL training targets ELL teachers and their unique instructional needs.
+Demonstrating best practices in the use of Nearpod lessons for teaching, teachers participating in the Nearpod PD discover ways to use Nearpod EL for whole group instruction, independent practice, and enhanced learning opportunities.
+With a focus on “amplification” of learning and empowering ELL students in the classroom, Nearpod EL advances culturally responsive instruction and brings agency to all students in all classrooms.